The Role of OT in Skilled Nursing Facilities

 Patients in subacute rehab will have around an hour to an hour and half of therapy per day, versus three hours a day in acute rehab.
 In acute rehab, the average length of stay is shorter, at around 10-12 days.
 In subacute rehab, patients may stay several weeks or more if needed.

 Acute rehab patients are typically very active and fully independent before their hospitalization and can tolerate the intensity of three hours of therapy per day.
-Subacute rehab patients may also have been independent prior to their hospitalization but are at a lower level and may not be able to tolerate three hours of therapy per day.
+Subacute rehab patients may also have been independent prior to their hospitalization but they are at a lower level and may not be able to tolerate three hours of therapy per day.

 How Many OTs Work in SNFs?